msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 Mongol 1.0  [![Join the chat at https://gitter.im/msavin/Mongol](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/msavin/Mongol?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ==================

 Meet Mongol, the insanely handy development package for Meteor.
 Starting today, you'll never have to enter the console to play with your collections again.
+Mongol allows you to view and modify your client side documents visually.

 How to Install
 --------------